There are basically three schools of thought on songwriting. First you have those who believe that either you have it or you don’t.

 Of course, just as practicing a jump shot does not guarantee admission to the NBA, no amount of information about songwriting can turn someone into Paul McCartney, or Paul Stanley, for that matter.

-The idea is that an understanding of songwriting basics will help you come that much closer to fully realizing whatever “talent” you were endowed with by God or fate.
+The idea is that an understanding of songwriting basics will help you come that much closer to fully realizing whatever talent you were endowed with by your god or fate.

 Chords and Spark

-Even if one were to limit himself to an examination of pop songwriting over the last 40 years, a true instructional “guide” would take up many volumes, as it would involve a serious study of musical theory.
-Our aim here is to prove a sampling of common chord progressions that you can use with your own songs, and to examine some of the things a guitarist can do to add a little zip to his or her songs.
+Even if one were to limit themselves to an examination of pop songwriting over the last 40 years, a true instructional guide would take up many volumes, as it would involve a serious study of musical theory.
+Our aim here is to provide a sampling of common chord progressions that you can use with your own songs, and to examine some of the things a guitarist can do to add a little zip to their songs.
 All popular tunes, regardless of genre, are based on chord progressions.